Fall 2019: On research leave

 Lisa Langdon Koch is Assistant Professor of Government at Claremont McKenna College.
 She specializes in international relations, focusing on international security, nuclear proliferation, and foreign policy.

 Professor Koch recently published "Frustration and Delay: The Secondary Effects of Supply-Side Proliferation Controls" in Security Studies.
 With Matthew S. Wells, she conducted a Carnegie Corporation-funded study last summer of the mechanisms that support the "nuclear taboo" - the shared belief that it is wrong to use nuclear weapons.
+You can read a short piece introducing that study at Political Violence at a Glance.
 Koch's current book project concerns the decisions leaders make that change the course of their nuclear weapons programs.
 For more information, visit https://llkoch.weebly.com.

 “Frustration and Delay: The Secondary Effects of Supply-Side Proliferation Controls,” Security Studies (forthcoming)

 Reinventing Civil Defense: $20,000 funded by the Carnegie Corporation of New York, Research Grant, 2017-2018, with Matthew S. Wells.